-The COVID-19 global pandemic caused disruption in global supply and distribution channels and dramatically changed the way companies do business.
+The COVID-19 pandemic continues to cause disruption in global supply and distribution channels and dramatically changed the way companies do business.
 From the beginning of this global health crisis, our first priority has been the safety and well-being of our employees.

 We continue to monitor the developments associated with the COVID-19 pandemic and its effects on our employees, customers, supply chain and distribution channels.
 The ongoing impact of the pandemic depends on a number of factors including the severity and duration of the pandemic and the extent and severity of the impact on our customers, which is uncertain and unpredictable.
-Our future results of operations and cash flows may suffer adverse effects from delays in payments on outstanding accounts receivable, potential manufacturing, distribution and supply chain disruptions and uncertain demand, and effects of any actions we may take to address financial and operational challenges our customers may face.
+Our future results of operations and cash flows may suffer adverse effects from delays in payments on outstanding accounts receivable, potential manufacturing, distribution and supply chain disruptions, uncertain demand for our products, and effects of any actions we may take to address financial and operational challenges our customers may face.
 Our future results will be heavily determined by timely rollout of the vaccines, effectiveness of the vaccines, the duration of the pandemic, its geographic spread, further business disruptions and the overall impact on the global economy.
 Other risks and uncertainties that we face include, but are not limited to:

-- postponement or cancellation of MRI medical procedures and their uncertain return which adversely impacts our business; - potential temporary or prolonged closure of our office and production facility; - the health of our employees and ability to meet staffing needs; - potential new or continued governmental actions that may limit employees' ability to work; - civil unrest relating to government, corporate and societal responses to the pandemic; - volatility in economic conditions and the financial markets, and - other unanticipated effects that remain unknown.
+- postponement or cancellation of MRI medical procedures and their uncertain return which adversely impacts our business; - disruptions in our supply chain that may limit our ability to procure materials necessary to manufacture our products; - potential temporary or prolonged closure of our office and production facility; - the health of our employees and ability to meet staffing needs; - potential new or continued governmental actions that may limit employees' ability to work; - civil unrest relating to government, corporate and societal responses to the pandemic; - volatility in economic conditions and the financial markets, and - other unanticipated effects that remain unknown.

-We are actively managing our response to the COVID-19 pandemic and work with our customers, distributors, vendors, and suppliers, and we are assessing the potential effects to our financial position, results of operations and cash flows.
+We are actively managing our response to the COVID-19 pandemic and working with our customers, distributors, vendors, and suppliers and assessing the potential effects to our financial position, results of operations and cash flows.
 As of the date of the issuance of these financial statements, the extent to which COVID-19 may materially impact our financial condition, liquidity, or results of operations in future periods remains uncertain.